In this post you'll learn 17 different ways for how to end a presentation that you can test out.

-Another useful trick to ending a presentation is to use the title of your presentation as the closing words.
-It’s another way of bookending your presentation and helps compound your message to your audience.
+Another useful technique for how to end a presentation is to use the title of your presentation as the closing words.

 Instead, instigate your summary with a question, such as “Where is this all leading?” or “What does this all mean?”

 Summaries don’t have to be dull.
 Make use of your PowerPoint to create a final slide that summarizes your main points.
 You can leave this final slide up on the screen as you make your closing statement.

 Sometimes you just can’t improve upon what has already been said before.
 Using a relevant quote from a historical figure or modern day hero can make your message both credible and memorable.

 The key is selecting a good quote, one that isn’t too long-winded, and that sums up your main point of your message.